 My love for horses + my brain’s knack for plausible sci-fi + the value of humanity (what makes someone human) + dystopia + my love of Frankenstein and the relationship between man and monster + Westworld + the US political climate + my relationship with a few disabled friends + did I mention my love for horses?

 This is my eighth manuscript — the third I plan to query — and I really hope one of you fabulous mentors out there likes it.
 There’s a lot of darkness and grit in it and I really feel like it has a place somewhere in the YA Sci-Fi genre.
 And I hope you’ll agree.

 In case you haven’t noticed, I write.
 A lot.
 And I write FAST.

 I’m willing to work and work HARD.

 I throw myself into projects and will use every spare moment I have when it comes to revisions.

 I love criticism — the more red ink the better.
 And I will ask questions if I don’t understand something.

 I’m also very blunt.
 And consider myself rather witty.

 I will admit I have a problem with grammar — specifically, it’s vs its (which tends to happen in oversight), and semicolons and comma usage.
 Just a heads up.

 And there you have it, friends.
-You can find me on Twitter, Instagram, Pinterest, and AgentQueryConnect at @imhannahhunt if you’re curious.
+You can find me on Twitter, Instagram, and Pinterest as @imhannahhunt if you’re curious.
 Thanks for reading!